Before I get into a review of my Frigidaire Gallery Refrigerator, I have to backtrack a bit and introduce you to our old refrigerator.

-Our old fridge had this bulky overhead temperature control panel and light at the top of it and it took up pretty much half the space of the biggest storage shelf.
+Our old fridge had this bulky overhead temperature control panel and light at the top of it.
+That took up pretty much half the space of the biggest storage shelf.
 This one?
 Nothing.
 Tons of room everywhere.

 And sliding shelves so you’re not scrounging around things to pull out your leftovers.

-This was a big one for us and one of the reasons I personally love bottom freezer as well as the Cool Drawer.
+This was a big one for us and one of the reasons I personally love bottom freezer, as well as the Cool Drawer.
 Our kids don’t need to constantly ask for help getting cheese, pepperoni sticks or even freezies.
-And if you’re a parent and you’ve bought the giant freezies, you know they’re a pain to store.
+If you’re a parent and you’ve bought the giant freezies, you know they’re a pain to store.
 Not anymore.

 The freezer drawer.

 I joke that out of everything I miss about our old condo, I missed the ice cube dispenser the most.
-Five years of ice cube trays and the novelty wears off really fast.
+Five years of ice cube trays and the novelty of making ice cubes wears off really fast.
 Our family is addicted to ice.
 I wish I had room to put in an ice maker in our existing kitchen reno.

 This one does not take up any space inside the fridge which is a huge deal as not all refrigerator models take this into account.